-The facilitator will usually help the parties to create a tribunal Decision Plan to get ready for the tribunal decision process.
-This plan will include timelines for you to provide the CRT and the other parties with the evidence and arguments you want the tribunal member to consider.
+Your facilitator will help everyone create a Tribunal Decision Plan to prepare for the process.
+This plan includes timelines for you to provide the evidence and arguments you want the independent CRT member to consider in their decision.

 You will also get a chance to respond to evidence and arguments provided by the other parties.

 The CRT member won’t have access to your communications from the negotiation and facilitation phases.
 Those are kept confidential.
 The CRT member only considers each party’s arguments and evidence.

 The tribunal decision process is usually done in writing.
 Sometimes telephone or video is used too.
 The independent CRT member will apply the law to the evidence, consider the parties’ arguments, and make a decision about how to resolve the dispute.

 Their decision is binding and enforceable, just like a court order.

 You are welcome to use a lawyer or a trusted friend or family member to help you with negotiation, facilitation, and the tribunal decision process.
 But it’s important for you to be there to speak for yourself in the dispute too.

 If you are a minor or have impaired mental capacity, you are also welcome to use a lawyer to represent you.
 If you are a minor involved in a personal injury claim, you must use a lawyer to represent you.